 Use of courtroom evidence presenter with camera and screen/visual aids: All of the courtrooms have wireless internet connectivity.
-All judges expect counsel who plan to use courtroom technology to learn how to use it prior to trial so they can accomplish what is intended without assistance from the courtroom staff and without delaying trial.
+All judges expect counsel who plan to use courtroom technology to learn how to use it prior to trial so they can accomplish what is intended without assistance from the courtroom staff.